Meet the Revolution: Noah LewisJune 27, 2020

 Meet the Revolution! is an ongoing series of costumed living history programs that explore the voices, viewpoints, and experiences of the diverse people of the Revolutionary era.

-This edition of Meet the Revolution! was released as part of the Museum's week-long Virtual Fourth of July Celebration, sponsored by Bank of America, with free, digital experiences that include family programs for Wawa Welcome America, Read the Revolution Speaker Series with Caitlin Fitz, our latest episode of AmRev360 that features Museum President & CEO Dr. R. Scott Stephenson in conversation with Dr. Joanne Freeman and Hamilton actor Paul Oakley Stovall, and much more.
+This edition of Meet the Revolution! was originally released as part of the Museum's week-long Virtual Fourth of July Celebration, sponsored by Bank of America, with free, digital experiences that include family programs for Wawa Welcome America, Read the Revolution Speaker Series with Caitlin Fitz, our latest episode of AmRev360 that features Dr. Joanne Freeman and Hamilton actor Paul Oakley Stovall, and much more.